NEW: Goodluck Jonathan criticizes the girls' parents for not cooperating fully with police

 “I think its so important that the Nigerian government do a lot more in finding these women,” Egere-Cooper, herself of Nigerian origin, told CNN.
 “We are here today to lend our support in making sure that the girls are returned to their family.
 We also want to bring attention to women being in the center of various conflicts, wars that are happening around the world.
 We don’t think it’s right.”

-Speaking during a visit to the Ethiopian capital, Addis Ababa, Kerry called on the government to bring those responsible to justice.
+During Kerry’s televised comment, made during a visit to Addis Ababa, Ethiopia, he called on the government to bring those responsible to justice.

 “The kidnapping of hundreds of children by Boko Haram is an unconscionable crime, and we will do everything possible to support the Nigerian government to return these young women to their homes and to hold the perpetrators to justice,” he said.

-According to accounts, armed members of Boko Haram overwhelmed security guards at the all-girls school in Chibok, pulled the girls out of bed and forced them into trucks.
+According to accounts, armed members of Boko Haram overwhelmed security guards at the all-girls schools, herded the girls out of bed and forced them into trucks in the town of Chibok.
 The convoy of trucks then disappeared into the dense forest bordering Cameroon.

 On Friday, Nigerian authorities updated the number of girls kidnapped to 276.
 At least 53 of the girls escaped, leaving 223 in the hands of their captors, police said.